-A-Level courses are hugely demanding and once the academic year has started, every minute of study time is essential.
-The emphasis on guided and independent learning increases considerably within all A-Level courses compared to that of GCSEs.
-A-Level courses require significant reading to cover challenging in-depth and board knowledge contents.
-Students are encouraged to read widely, including additional books and respectable newspapers, online websites, magazines and more.
-Additionally, a curious awareness and willingness to follow current affairs is also advisable to all A-Level students to enrich learning further.
+A-Level courses are demanding and once the academic year has started, every minute of study time is essential.
+The emphasis on guided and independent learning increases considerably within all A-Level courses compared to that of GCSEs (“General Certificate of Secondary Education”).
+Thus, A-Level courses require significant reading to cover challenging in-depth and broad knowledge contents.